Medtronic to buy Covidien for $42.9 billion, rebase in Ireland

 "Beyond the financial rationale, the company expands dramatically, and it puts them in a whole bunch of areas they never were in before.
 It makes sense," said Jefferies analyst Raj Denhoy.

-Denhoy estimated the deal would shave 2 to 3 percentage points off Medtronic's corporate tax rate, pointing to Covidien's rate of 16 percent.
+Denhoy estimated the deal would shave 2 to 3 percentage points off the company's corporate tax rate, pointing to Covidien's rate of 16 percent.

 The deal values each Covidien share at $93.22, paid for by $35.19 in cash and 0.956 Medtronic shares.
 The transaction represents a 29 percent premium to Covidien's closing stock price on Friday, Medtronic said.